Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Nonparametric Partial Disentanglement via Mechanism Sparsity

 \begin{example}[Sparse temporal dependencies for disentanglement without auxiliary variables] We continue with Examples~\ref{ex:diagonal_deps} \& \ref{ex:lower_triangular_no_action} which were based on the graphs $\mG^z$ depicted in Figures \ref{fig:Gz_cd}~\&~\ref{fig:Gz_d}, respectively.
-Assume that no action is observed, i.e. we can only leverage the sparsity of $\mG^z$ to disentangle.
-Examples~\ref{ex:diagonal_deps} \& \ref{ex:lower_triangular_no_action} already showed that these graph structures allow for complete disentanglement, as long as the sufficient influence of $\vz$ assumption (Assumption~\ref{ass:nonparam_suff_var_z}) is satisfied.
-We now provide concrete transition models $p(\vz^t \mid \vz^{< t})$ that satisfies this requirement.
+Assume that no action is observed, i.e., we can only take advantage of the sparsity of $\mG^z$ to disentangle.
+Examples~\ref{ex:diagonal_deps} \& \ref{ex:lower_triangular_no_action} already showed that these graph structures allow complete disentanglement, as long as the sufficient influence assumption for $\vz$ (Assumption~\ref{ass:nonparam_suff_var_z}) is satisfied.
+We now provide concrete transition models $p(\vz^t \mid \vz^{< t})$ that satisfy this requirement.
 Similarly to previous examples, assume $p(\vz^t \mid \vz^{< t}) = \gN(\vz^t \mid \vmu(\vz^{t-1}, \vz^{t-2}), \sigma^2\mI)$ where

 where $\mW:\sR^{d_z} \rightarrow \sR_{\mG^z}^{d_z \times d_z}$ is some function of $\vz^{t-2}$.
 Using Lemma~\ref{lem:gauss_deriv}, we can derive